 - Near infinite scalability – run as many task instances as you want at any time

-- No need to manage EC2 instances – security patches, library upgrades, library compatibility issues, downtime.
+- No need to manage EC2 instances or other server hardware – security patches, library upgrades, library compatibility issues, downtime.
 This leads to increased reliability and more time for developers

 - Running Docker images leads to more predictable, isolated execution.
 Here’s a good summary of the advantages of Docker.

-- Only pay for the CPU/memory you reserve while your tasks are running
+- Reduce costs: only pay for the CPU/memory you reserve while your tasks are running

 - Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of scheduling server hanging)